 (The palais still has some Renaissance interiors)

-This Easter market offers something a little different, being largely inside and usually only lasting two days.
+Also last held in 2023, this Easter market offered something a little different, being largely inside and only lasting two days.

-The Oster-Erlebnismarkt gives you a taste (literally) of the province of Lower Austria, with food, drink, arts, crafts, and music from the rural province.
+The Oster-Erlebnismarkt gave you a taste (literally) of the province of Lower Austria, with food, drink, arts, crafts, and music from the rural province.

-The market also provides a rare opportunity to go inside Palais Niederösterreich, a central palais with beautiful renaissance and baroque rooms.
+The market also provided a rare opportunity to go inside Palais Niederösterreich, a central palais with beautiful renaissance and baroque rooms.

 After the markets?